iDigBio/idb-portal/README.md

   * home.html, search.html, record.html, media.html, publishers.html, recordset.html, collections.html, collection.html, tutorial.html

 - Each page has a corresponding file in the /public/client/js directory.

 - All pages except Home and Tutorial have corresponding React components in /public/client/js/react/src.

-- React components like record, media, recordset and collection avoid using libraries like jQuery which do not work on the server side so they can be properly prerendered by the server.
-As such any jQuery tools used (which are only necessary for interactivity) are initialized in the their top level modules in the /public/client/js directory after the React component has rendered.
+- React components like record, media, recordset avoid using libraries like jQuery which do not work on the server side so they can be properly prerendered by the server.
+As such any jQuery tools used (which are only necessary for interactivity) are initialized in the their top level modules in the /public/client/js directory after the React component has rendered in the browser.
+Also, these page work by requisting the API data on the server and rendering the React component to the page before its sent to the browser.
+The data is also rendered to the head of these pages so that the browser will do its own React component rendering once the page has loaded.
-- record, media, recordset are all objects in the iDigBio API so they are prerendered by server so they can be properly crawled by search engines.

 - (specimen) record pages are discovered by google through the '/list' endpoint.
 This is a special endpoint not intended for public display so there are no links in the portal to it. /list pages contain links to all record objects in the iDigBio API.

 - Each page has a corresponding LESS file in the /public/client/less direcotory.
 All LESS files are compiled to individual CSS files in /public/css.
 Each page view template contains a link to its CSS file.
 The CSS IS NOT compiled into one large client file like the JS code is for the entire portal.